IceMage144/site-source/content/works/game-jams/ludum-dare-40/index.md

     identifier: ludum-dare-40
     parent: game-jams
     weight: 2
-hero: /images/lava-lamp-cover.png
+hero: lava-lamp-cover.png
 tags: ["Game Jam", "Ludum Dare"]
 categories: ["Events"]
 ---

 A 72-hour online global game jam.
+The theme for this edition was "The more you have, the worse it is".
 Our team from [USPGameDev](https://uspgamedev.org/) got together at USP to make "L.A.V.A. series L.A.M.P. edition vs the world", a cyberpunk shooting game were the objective is to kill as many waves of monster you can, using dozens of different weapons.
-The theme for this edition was "The more you have, the worse it is", so we made a game were, as the waves are beaten, you get more weapons and the worse it is to manage them at your keyboard.
+As the waves are beaten, you get more weapons and the worse it is to manage them at your keyboard.

 Project:
 * Engine: Godot